 Kiku no Sekku — Chrysanthemum Festival (September 9)

 Tanabata (七夕) is based on the Chinese love story of QiXi.
 It’s a story of the annual meeting of Hikoboshi and Orihime, lovers separated by the Milky Way.

 Orihime was beautiful and gifted weaver who caught the eye of Hikoboshi, a diligent herder.
 After they were married, they enjoyed married life, as one does when they are married.

-Unfortunately for them, they spent too much time with each other and not weaving silks and attending to flocks of cows and sheep.
+Unfortunately for them, they spent too much time with each other and less time weaving silks and attending their flocks of cows and sheep.

 The day that Orihime and Hikiboshi meet, as you might have figured out is, July 7.
 And, there’s another catch to this “romantic” story.
 Orihime and Hikoboshi can only meet if the skies are clear!
 So, if it rains… Well, sucks to be them, I guess.

 (But, I think if you watch enough Asian dramas, you know that there is no happily ever after worth gaining without several roadblocks/landmines, attempts on one’s life, and shocking paternity reveals.)